bentasker/pbt_cli/README.md

     issue [Issue Key] - Display the named issue
     [Issue Key] - Shortcut to the above

+### Search

+    search [search phrase] - Search globally for any issue with the phrase in it's title

 ### Cache Interaction

     cache dump - Dumps out keys, values and expiry times from the cache (generates a *lot* of output)